What is dehydration?

 DehydrationDehydration is the excessive loss of body water.
 There are a number of causes of dehydration including heat exposure, prolonged vigorous exercise, and some diseases of the gastrointestinal tract.
 Symptoms of dehydration include headache, lightheadedness, constipation, and bad breath.
 Treatment for dehydration is to replace lost fluids and electrolytes.

 Dehydration SlideshowDo you know the signs of dehydration?
-Dehydration can cause medical complications.
-Learn the causes, symptoms, treatments, and prevention tips to avoid dehydration.
+Dehydration can be mild or life-threatening.
+Learn causes, symptoms, treatments, and prevention tips to avoid dehydration.